mauricechiodo/eim-case-studies/course/finance/Black-Scholes/index.md

  ~ Fischer Black and Myron Scholes, *The Pricing of Options and Corporate Liabilities*, Journal of Political Economy, May 1973.

-The Black-Scholes' formula is identical in form to Sprenkle's, except that Black and Scholes derived explicit expressions for $k$ and $k^\*$.
+The Black-Scholes' formula is in fact identical in form to Sprenkle's, except that Black and Scholes derived explicit expressions for $k$ and $k^\*$.

 ---